JavaSaBr/jmonkeybuilder/README.md

-# jMonkeyEngine 3 SpaceShift Editor 0.7.1 #
+# jMonkeyEngine 3 SpaceShift Editor 0.7.2 #

 * Download: https://yadi.sk/d/UuKcJBNgqbV3a

 ## [Video about this editor.](https://www.youtube.com/watch?v=hgmujIUlyH8&feature=youtu.be) ##

+## ver.
+0.7.2 ##
+* -Updated the editor camera for working with large objects.

 ## ver.
 0.7.1 ##
 * -Implemented additional classpath folder in Settings -> Other settings.